 - Police Officer

 - Corrections Officer

-- Private Security

-- Loss Prevention Officer
+- Private Security Loss Prevention Officer

-• U.S. Department of Labor forecasts that the growth rate until 2024 is approximately 4%.
+U.S. Department of Labor forecasts that the growth rate until 2024 is approvimately 4%.
+The average start proximately 4%.
 The average starting pay is approximately \$39,000 which is higher than the overall average pay of all occupations tracked by the D.O.L.

 - Federal Bureau of Investigations (FBI)

 - Secret Service

 - U.S. Customs & U.S. Border Patrol

 - New York State Department of Environmental Conservation

 - New York State University Police

 - New York State Police

-- New York Department of Corrections
+- New York Department of Correc-

-- Military Police of the Armed Forces
+- tionsMilitary Police of the Armed Forces

 - United Parcel Service

-- · Pinkerton Security
+- Pinkerton Security

-- · Sheriff's Department
+- Sheriff's Department

 - Municipal Police Departments

 - Vermont State Police

-•Fifty to sixty percent of AAS graduates seek baccalaureate degrees.
+• Fifty to sixty percent of AAS graduates seek baccalaureate degrees.
 The majority of these students remain at SUNY Canton and pursue one of the baccalaureate degrees due to the hands-on aspects of our B. Tech degrees.